dereknovak/RB120-LS/study_guide.md

 ## Getter and Setter methods

 Interacting with the state of an object throughout Object Oriented Programming is accomplished primarily through the use of getter and setter methods.
-Ruby employs an easy method of defining these methods through the use of the `attr_*` method, creating getter methods with `attr_reader`, setter methods with `attr_writer`, and both simultaneously with `attr_accessor`,  passing each attribute in as a symbol argument.
+Ruby employs an easy process of defining these methods through the use of the `attr_*` method, creating getter methods with `attr_reader`, setter methods with `attr_writer`, and both simultaneously with `attr_accessor`,  passing each attribute in as a symbol argument.

 ```ruby
 class Person